keyleds/keyleds/README.rst

 The **session service** animates the keyboard in response to various events:

-* Dynamic detection of Logitech keyboard as they are plugged in.
+* Dynamic detection of Logitech keyboards as they are plugged in.
 * Flexible per-application light settings.

   - Can filter on window title for further refining.